-Among others, Hannover Re has currently outsourced the asset and investment management, this on an intra-Group basis to Ampega Asset Management GmbH (name change in January 2019, before: Talanx Asset Management GmbH), located in Cologne (Germany).
+Among others, Hannover Re has currently outsourced the asset and investment management to Ampega Asset Management GmbH, located in Cologne (Germany).
 This matter concerns the only so-called important outsourcing of the Group.

 B.8 Any other information

 Evaluating the appropriateness of the system of governance